- Ontario, Canada is preparing for its own pilot basic income program in 2017, according to Hugh Segal, former senator and special advisor to Ontario.

 Poverty and automation

 Though not the first, Segal believes that Canada’s program can add to the growing body of research about UBI.
 “The opportunity to learn from and engage with these other initiatives should not be overlooked, nor should approaches being tested elsewhere be necessarily re-tested here,” Segal writes.
-As mentioned, Finland was the first to have successfully tested UBI.
+As mentioned, Finland was the first to have successfully prepared for UBI trials.

-UBI programs are being developed in Utricht in the Netherlands, Kenya, and in India.
+UBI programs are being developed in Utrecht in the Netherlands, Kenya, and in India.
 There have also been unsuccessful attempts, like in Switzerland, where people voted against a UBI program last June.

 Segal sees UBI as a means to keep people out of poverty.
 “Testing a basic income is a humane and useful way to measure how so many of the costs of poverty (in terms of productivity, health, policing, and other community costs, to name only a few) might be diminished, while poverty itself is reduced and work is encouraged,” he writes.
 But apart from this, it can also serve to facilitate the job transition automation is expected to create in next decade.